About the Payment Clearing Account Setting

 Within Bnbtally, when adding a QuickBooks Online account, you'll be required to set the Payment Clearing Account.

-You can select a current asset account within your QuickBooks Online organization or we can create one for you.
-If you select from your own existing accounts, the "Undeposited Funds" account is a popular choice.
-However, the best option is to have Bnbtally create the Payment Clearing Account in QuickBooks for you.
+We recommend to have Bnbtally create the Payment Clearing Account in QuickBooks for you.
 If you select for us to create it for you, we will create it as a type of Bank Account.
+However, you can also set this to the "Undeposited Funds" account if you prefer.

 Automatic Payments to Invoices